Skip to main content

 Conversation Completion Time Report

-• What it Measures: This report calculates the average time (in minutes) from when a conversation is opened until it is closed, also known as Average Handle Time.
+• What it Measures: The conversation completion report calculates the average time (in minutes) from when a conversation is opened until it is closed, also known as Average Handle Time.
+This report can also be an opportunity to see and analyze all conversations assigned to any employee.

 • Business Benefit: It is a key metric for evaluating agent efficiency.
 You can identify top performers to learn from their workflows and pinpoint agents who may need additional training on product knowledge or internal processes.